Penneo/sdk-php/README.md

 ### Authentication

-The SDK supports two different methods of authentication:
+The SDK supports three different methods of authentication:

-- **OAuth 2.0**: This is the recommended method of authentication.
+- Interactive authentication using **OAuth 2.0**: This is the recommended method of authentication.
 It is more secure and allows you to perform operations on behalf of your users.
+- Programmatic authentication using **OAuth 2.0**: The recommended method of authentication for integrations without user interaction.
-- **WSSE**: This is the legacy method of authentication.
-It requires you to store your users' API credentials in your application.
+- Programmatic authentication using **WSSE**: This is a legacy method of authentication.
+While it is supported, we encourage the use of OAuth instead of WSSE.

 #### OAuth 2.0